17 Jun 2015

 This testimony came from one of Ellen Dykas’ participants in our online training for mentor and group leader classes.
 For information on what these training classes offer, contact Brooke Delaney at [email protected].

-I’ve worked closely with Mitchell (name has been changed for this blog post), a member in one of our men’s support groups.
+I’ve worked closely with Mitchell (name has been changed), a member in one of our men’s Biblical Support Groups.
 Mitchell struggles with depression, sometimes to the point of entertaining suicidal thoughts.
-Mitchell feels hopeless: he’s middle-age, single, unemployed, and right now living in his parent’s home.
+Mitchell feels hopeless: He’s middle-age, single, unemployed, and right now living in his parent’s home.
 His loneliness feels unbearable.
 Challenging him to reach out and connect with others, both in the support group and at his church, is, well, a challenge.
 You see, his same-sex attraction increases his loneliness in the church.

 How far the church still needs to go to be that kind of community!